ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

     - Configurable: Can tailor overall pipeline and individual tasks to needs of your enterprise/organization

-    - Ease of Use: Pipeline Builder UI and built-in cluster resources enable you to easily create a pipeline and export the yaml files with minimal knowledge
+    - Ease of Use: Pipeline Builder UI and built-in cluster resources (i.e. `ClusterTasks`, ClusterTriggerBindings`, etc.) enable you to easily create a pipeline and export the yaml files with minimal knowledge

 ## PetClinic Pipeline